ADVERTISEMENT

 Do your research & don’t overpack

 What does the weather forecast look like?
 How is the venue set out?
 What's the local currency?
 What have you got planned each day?
 The best way to prepare for any concert or music festival (or holiday) is to pack lightly but wisely, doubling up on items where you can.
-Check what your Airbnb, hotel or hostel provides so as not to pack unnecessary items (this often includes things like towels, toiletries and a hairdryer) and communicate with your travel buddies — you don't all need to bring a pair of hair straighteners and one first aid kit between you will be plenty.
+Check what your holiday rental, hotel or hostel provides so as not to pack unnecessary items (this often includes things like towels, toiletries and a hairdryer) and communicate with your travel buddies — you don't all need to bring a pair of hair straighteners and one first aid kit between you will be plenty.

 Most importantly, know your luggage allowance